allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.azure.storage.containers.account_name`** (*string*)

-* For Azure Storage, this is account name.
+* For Azure Storage, this is the account name.

 ---

 **`sdk.azure.storage.containers.container_name`** (*string*)

-* For Azure Storage, this the container name.
+* For Azure Storage, this is the container name.

 <br/>